Associate Professor of Politics and Public Policy

 Local Weather and Climate Concern

-Megan Mullin and I discuss recent findings on how local temperature variation affects global warming attitudes in Nature Climate Change.
+Megan Mullin and I discuss recent findings on how local temperature variation affects global warming attitudes in an invited contribution to Nature Climate Change.
 2014.

 The Declining Culture of Guns and Violence in the United States